skeeto/twenty-sided-tale/twenty-sided-tale.markdown

-Relnar turns to Enoch an explains, "What you have there my friend is a book of banned folk tales, a bunch of heresy and nonsense, set down by a former collegue.
-He has written this work against both the rules and wishes of this council, in an effort to propigate the ridiculous tales it contains."
+Relnar turns to Enoch an explains, "What you have there my friend is a book of banned folk tales, a bunch of heresy and nonsense, set down by a former colleague.
+He has written this work against both the rules and wishes of this council, in an effort to propagate the ridiculous tales it contains."

 Another keeper inquires, "But why did he write it in such a strange